-The family must inform MDOC of the birth, adoption, or court-awarded custody of a child within 30 calendar days.
-The family must supply MDOC with the required documentation as outlined in Chapters 3, 6, and 7.
+The family must inform Commerce of the birth, adoption, or court-awarded custody of a child within 10 business days.

 New Family and Household Members Requiring Approval

 With the exception of children who join the family as a result of birth, adoption, or court-awarded custody, a family must request PHA approval to add a new family member [24 CFR 982.551(h)(2)] or other household member (live-in aide or foster child) [24 CFR 982.551(h)(4)].